mrbenbot/wimblepong/README.md

   - pause
   - ability to reset / play again
   - input player names
-  - sounds shouldn't increment on wall hit
   - sounds should not be biased in two player mode
     - maybe biased towards server?
 - style
   - paint a net on the screen?
-  - stripes on the grass
-  - 3d paddle
-  - shadow?
   - responsive css
   - fast balls should leave marks on the screen?
   - events should have their own style and possibly positioning